Jonas Šliūpas: Educator and mayor

 In 1922–1923, Šliūpas taught hygiene and world literature at the Saulė Gymnasium in Biržai and Lithuanian and English literature at the Šiauliai Gymnasium.
 As an educator, he organized public lectures and attended local meetings of the Lithuanian Evangelical Reformed Church.
 In early 1924, Šliūpas had a stomach operation in Königsberg.
 Upon his return, chaplain of the Šiauliai Gymnasium complained that Šliūpas' lessons included anti-religious themes to the Minister of Education Leonas Bistras. Šliūpas was asked to refrain from anti-religious comments, but he resigned and moved to Kaunas.
 In February 1923, he received honorary doctorates in medicine and history from the University of Lithuania; he received the third honorary doctorate in law in 1939.
 From fall 1924, Šliūpas became a privatdozent and taught history of medicine at the Faculty of Medicine of the University of Lithuania.
 It was an elective class and not every semester there were enough students to hold it.
 He resigned after four years and received a government pension.
 He published his lessons on hygiene and history of medicine as separate books in 1928 and 1934.

 The failure of the Trade and Industry Bank brought financial difficulties, while the death of his wife (4 April 1928) brought a personal loss.
 He married Grasilda Grauslytė, a sister of his maid and 38 years his junior, in September 1929.
 His three children strongly disapproved the marriage and the couple moved to his new wife's hometown Palanga where their son Vytautas was born in 1930.
 Palanga was transforming from a fishermen village to a popular seaside resort and Šliūpas worked to obtain city rights.
 In January 1933, he became the first mayor of Palanga.
 In summer 1933, he hosted the official visit of Robert Baden-Powell, founder of the scout movement.
-He worked on lowering electricity prices, ensuring street cleanliness, improving transportation (e.g. asking city residents not to use sidewalks to ride bikes or herd cattle), etc. In early 1935, he was replaced by Pranas Kraujelis who was removed in December 1936 for mishandling 30,098 litas of city's funds.
+He worked on lowering electricity prices, ensuring street cleanliness, improving transportation (e.g. asking city residents not to use sidewalks to ride bikes or herd cattle), etc. In November 1934, he was replaced by Pranas Kraujelis who was removed in December 1936 for mishandling 30,098 litas of city's funds.
 From that time until Šliūpas returned as mayor in March 1938, Palanga had only an acting mayor.
-On 10 May 1938, Palanga suffered a major fire – about 120 residential buildings burned down leaving 1,500 people homeless. Šliūpas had to organize aid, construct shelters, and rebuilt the city with larger more modern buildings. Šliūpas resigned as mayor on 1 July 1939 due to old age and the fact that he, as a recipient of a state pension, could not receive any government wages.
+On 10 May 1938, Palanga suffered a major fire – about 120 residential buildings burned down leaving 1,500 people homeless. Šliūpas had to organize aid, construct shelters, and rebuilt the city with larger more modern buildings.
 About half of the people affected by the fire were Jews who organized a separate relief effort clashing with Lithuanians over the funds.
-The experience prompted Šliūpas to study Talmud and write an anti-Semitic work.
+The experience prompted Šliūpas to study Talmud and write an anti-Semitic work. Šliūpas resigned as mayor on 1 July 1939 due to old age and the fact that he, as a recipient of a state pension, could not receive any government wages.